-See also ENF 19, Appeals before the Immigration Appeal Division (IAD) of the Immigration and Refugee Board (IRB); ENF 9, Judicial Reviews; and ENF 10, Removals.
+See also chapter ENF 19, Appeals before the Immigration Appeal Division (IAD) of the Immigration and Refugee Board (IRB), chapter ENF 9, Judicial Reviews, and chapter ENF 10, Removals.

-5.5 Official Languages Act
+5.5.
+Official Languages Act

-Members of the public have a right to communicate with employees of Citizenship and Immigration Canada and the Canada Border Services Agency in the official language of their choice, either French or English.
+Members of the public have a right to communicate with employees of IRCC and the CBSA in the official language of their choice, either English or French.
 A Minister's delegate who speaks the official language requested will be made available.

-5.6 Interpreters
+5.6.
+Interpreters